luminoso/npr-simulator2/README.md

 | error_rates | Error rate probability               |
 | B           | Size of the packet (bits)            |

-Also in the same m-file there's also analysis that computes the same values for packets sizes of an according probability and packet sizes with a size of *B* plus a gemoetric random value with the parameter *p*.
+Also in the same m-file there's also analysis that computes the same values for packets sizes of an according probability and packet sizes with a size of *B* plus a geometric random value with the parameter *p*.

 ### 2.2 Detection rates of wireless interference